duereg/codetype/src/documents/posts/20120426-posting-an-ienumerable-of-interfaces-back-from-your-views-by-extending-the-defaultmodelbinder.html.md

 layout: post
 ```

-# Posting an IEnumerable of Interfaces back from your Views by extending the DefaultModelBinder

 > **Please note I came across a bug in the code, and revised this post on 31/07/2012.**

 Came across an interesting problem today.
 In ASP.Net MVC, you can easily pass an enumerable of interfaces to your views from your controllers.
 As long as you have `DisplayTemplates` and `EditorTemplates` defined for the subclasses, then those classes will be rendered correctly from your enumerable of the parent interfaces.